TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

 :ref:`TSconfig <t3tsconfig:start>`
 ----------------------------------

-While Frontend TypoScript is used to steer the rendering of the frontend, TSconfig is used to configure **backend** details for backend users.
-Using TSconfig it is possible to enable or disable certain views, change the editing interfaces, and much more.
-All that without coding a single line of PHP. `TSconfig` can be set on a page (page TSconfig), as well as a user / group (user TSconfig) basis.
+While frontend `TypoScript`:pn: is used to steer the rendering of the frontend, `TSconfig`:pn: is used to configure **backend** details for backend users.
+Using `TSconfig`:pn: it is possible to enable or disable certain views, change the editing interfaces, and much more.
+All that without coding a single line of PHP. `TSconfig`:pn: can be set on a page (page `TSconfig`:pn:), as well as a user / group (user `TSconfig`:pn:) basis.

-TSconfig uses the same syntax as Frontend TypoScript, the syntax is outlined in detail in :ref:`typoscript-syntax-start`.
-Other than that, TSconfig and Frontend TypoScript don't have much more in common - they consist of entirely different properties.
+`TSconfig`:pn: uses the same syntax as frontend `TypoScript`:pn:, the syntax is outlined in detail in :ref:`typoscript-syntax-start`.
+Other than that, `TSconfig`:pn: and frontend `TypoScript`:pn: don't have much more in common - they consist of entirely different properties.

 A full reference of properties as well as an introduction to explain details configuration usage, API and